 Developers of for-sale housing units must comply with all the terms of the Mixed Income Housing Program as set forth in Chapter 20A of the Dallas City Code, as amended, if applicable.
-Developers of for-sale housing units may only sell to homebuyers who meet the eligibility criteria set forth in the City of Dallas Homebuyer Assistance Program (DHAP), or a successor program.
+Developers of for-sale housing units may only sell to homebuyers under the following conditions: 1) if no homebuyer assistance is provided to the qualified homebuyer through the DHAP program or other City of Dallas assistance program to the homebuyer, DHAP underwriting guidelines shall not apply, instead the homebuyer will be required to meet the required AMI band based on verification of household income pursuant to 24 CFR Part 5 and provide proof of mortgage approval from a reputable lender including an affordability analysis comprised of acceptable frontend and back-end ratios by the lender and must ensure the home remains the primary residence over the specified affordability period; 2) if a qualified homebuyer receives homebuyer assistance through DHAP or other City of Dallas assistance program, the qualified homebuyer must meet the underwriting guidelines eligibility criteria set forth in the City of Dallas Homebuyer Assistance Program (DHAP), or a successor program.